 The Department has a 52- bedded in-patient unit and several community mental health centres located in the community.
-The Department provides a service to all adults over the age of 18 in the catchment area and has specialised Old Age Psychiatry, Mental Health for Intellectual Disability and Rehabilatation Teams.
+The Department provides a service to all adults over the age of 18 in the catchment area and has specialised Old Age Psychiatry, Mental Health for Intellectual Disability and Rehabilitation Teams.
 The Department works under a single Directorate with the Department of Psychiatry in St. James’s Hospital, and the overall extended catchment area is 406,000.
 There is a close working relationship between the management teams and senior clinicians of the Psychiatry Dept. and Tallaght University Hospital and representatives of both teams meet on a bi-monthly basis.
 This is to develop and enhance the services delivered to patients in the Psychiatry Dept. and the Hospital, and from these settings, back into the community.

-- Community Mental Health services
+- General Adult Community Mental Health services

 - Psychiatry of Later Life Service

-- Rehabilation Service
+- Rehabilitation Service

 - Assertive Community Outreach Service

-- Acute in-patient assessment and admission.
+- Acute in-patient admission unit